mds-agenturgruppe/pimprint-core-bundle/doc/05_PimPrint-Demo/04_DataPrint_Demos.md

 ![PimPrint - Update Info](../img/indesign-update_info.png)

 PimPrint uses this textbox to identity the publication generated into the document.
-When a document with this textbox is opened, or [plugin is reloaded](./01_Overview.md#page_Reload_Plugin), the rendering settings for the current document document is automatically preselected.
+When a document with this textbox is opened, or [plugin is reloaded](./01_Overview.md#page_Reload_Plugin), the rendering settings for the current document are automatically preselected.
 This allows fast content update of a previously generated document.

 Open your Pimcore Demo backend and edit some data rendered in your document: